verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 like scale in and scale out.
 However, in the Verrazzano environment, the containerized Helidon application resource is owned by the `verrazzano-application-operator` and will be reconciled to match the component workload resource.
 Therefore, you need to manage the application configuration by modifying the VerrazzanoHelidonWorkload or ApplicationConfiguration resource, either by `kubectl edit` or applying new YAML file.
-Verrazzano will notice that the component resource change and will update the Deployment and Service resource as needed.
+Verrazzano will notice that the Component resource change and will update the Deployment and Service resource as needed.

 You can add a new VerrazzanoHelidonWorkload to a running application, or remove an existing workload, by modifying